Dr Matt's Archive of Answers

 If you lean a ladder against the wrong wall, no matter how high you climb, your eventual destination will be . . .
 WRONG.
 Read insights about WRONG assumptions of It's-Not-Your-Fault Psychology.

 Incorrect assumptions about our world come from incorrect ontology.
 This means, if human beings are Creations of a Creator, the premise and approach to your daughter's problems are completely different, compared to recommendations that assume Big Bang and Evolution of the species.
 Completely different!
-Whether you or I "think" Reality to be this way . . . or that — Reality will remain to Be . . . what it IS.
+Whether you or I "think" Reality to be this way . . . or not — Reality will remain to Be . . . what it IS.
 How we perceive Reality, does not change Reality.

 I don't follow or recommend the approaches of secular psychology: So instead of "diagnosis" . . .
 I describe; and instead of "treatment" . . .
 I teach.
 Here is my description of your daughter's problem: